 Ghana will take in up to $50 million for protecting its forests under the World Bank’s Forest Carbon Partnership Facility (FCFP), becoming the third African nation to sign the REDD deal seen as a base for possible international emissions trade.

 *Updates with further details on this week’s Forest Carbon Partnership Facility Carbon Fund meeting in Washington DC*

-A Carbon Pulse subscription is required to read the full article.
-Subscribe today to access our unrivalled news and intelligence, as well as our new premium content.
+A Carbon Pulse subscription is required to read this content.
+Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
 Click here for details.

 We offer a FREE TRIAL of our subscription service and it only takes a minute to register.
 If you already have a Carbon Pulse account, login here.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.